We have information you must know before you buy the Equus.

 We want to send it to you, along with other pricing insights.

-The Hyundai Equus is a large luxury sedan built on the same platform as the Hyundai Genesis.
-Equus has been improved for the 2012 model year.
-The 2012 Equus takes features and interior materials to the next level, with refined, sophisticated driving characteristics designed to appeal to prestige buyers looking for a roomy freeway cruiser.
+The Hyundai Equus is a large luxury car built on the same platform as the midsize Genesis sedan.
+Equus takes features and interior materials to the next level, with refined, sophisticated driving characteristics designed to appeal to prestige buyers looking for a roomy freeway cruiser.
 Like many other luxury cars, Equus is rear-wheel drive.

-When the Equus launched a few years ago, many scoffed at the notion that the Korean carmaker could produce a luxury sedan on par with the likes of BMW, Mercedes, Lexus and Infiniti.
+When the Equus launched two years ago, many scoffed at the notion that the Korean carmaker could produce a luxury sedan on par with the likes of BMW, Mercedes, Lexus and Infiniti.
 But time has proven that Hyundai's gamble is paying off.
-According to Hyundai, not only have Equus sales been on the rise, but its residual values are higher than many of its large, German competitors.
+According to Hyundai, not only have Equus sales been on the rise, but residual values for 2011-12 models are higher than for many large German competitors.
 Considering the stratospheric panache permeating the luxury-car industry, that is a praiseworthy achievement.

 At the front, the grille design we know well from the Hyundai Genesis has been skillfully integrated with the headlight shapes, and carefully beveled front corners allow the light forms to carry around as vivid slashes into the quarter panels.
 The effect visually shortens the front overhang appreciably, to good effect.
 It is functional, too, allowing the auto-cornering HID headlights to swivel more effectively as the car turns.